DC-analysis/dclab/docs/sec_av_emodulus.rst

 ===========================
 The computation of the Young's modulus uses a look-up table (LUT) that was derived from finite elements methods :cite:`Mokbel2017` and the analytical solution :cite:`Mietke2015`.
-The LUT was computed using a linear elastic sphere model in an axis-symmetric channel (2D).
-The model computations take into account the equivalent channel radius for a square channel cross-section with the factor 1.094 (see also supplement S3 in :cite:`Mietke2015`).
+The LUT was generated with an incompressible (Poisson's ratio of 0.5) linear elastic sphere model (an artificial viscosity was added to avoid division-by-zero errors) in an axis-symmetric channel (2D).
+The model computations
+take into account the equivalent channel radius for a square channel cross-section with the factor 1.094 (see also supplement S3 in :cite:`Mietke2015`).
 The original data used to generate the LUT are